alex-bochkarev/align-BDD/docs/source/_autosummary/experiments.UFL_dia_sizes.rst

    :no-members:
    :noindex:

-In the implementation details below, click on class/functions names for additional documentation and links to the source codes.
+(In the implementation details below, click on class/function names for additional documentation and links to the source code.)

 .. centered:: ❖❖❖